zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 - improve utilization of network capacity

 ## Flow Control
-The client and the server can set a window size of how much data it can send at once before waiting fo
+The client and the server can set a window size of how much data it can send at once before waiting for the other to process it.

+Window = integer = size of the buffer
+They can set this value both for individual streams and for the connection.

+## Server Push